 Marcelo Racana is a Stockholm-based photographer whose work explores stillness, memory, and the quiet emotional traces of everyday life.
 With a background in film directing, he is drawn to subtle gestures, chance encounters, and the spaces between things — images that offer not documentation, but recognition.

-Photography began for me as a form of listening — not to people, but to the world itself: to spaces, objects, and the quiet arrangements of everyday life.
+Photography began for me as a form of listening — not to people, but to the world itself.
 I am drawn to subtle gestures, strange coincidences, and the melancholy beauty of time passing.
 I don’t always know what I am searching for, but when something appears, I recognize it before I can explain it.
-The photograph begins in that moment of tension and clarity.
-Where words fall short, photography begins.
-What draws me is not documentation, but recognition: the sudden shock of seeing ourselves reflected in a trace, an echo, a quiet presence.
+Not documentation, but recognition: the sudden shock of seeing ourselves reflected in a trace, an echo, a quiet presence.
 To recognize something, we didn’t know we carried — to reveal what has always been there, in plain sight.
 With a background in film directing, I eventually found myself moving in the opposite direction — toward stillness, toward the immediacy of the single frame, toward what remains when movement stops.
-My work is an invitation to pause, to look slowly, and to sense the quiet shape of the world.
 Stillness, light, and the fragile shape of time.